kscharlund/aoc/README.md

 Incredibly messy and ad-hoc.
 Close to giving up the entire season.
 A well-placed hint from Henrik and some questionable code to reduce memory usage finally cracked part two.

+## 2022-12-21 ##

+Part one straightforward, took me quite a while to figure out the right approach for part two.
+Was trying more symbolic approaches first.